 ANTICIPATE THE EFFECTS OF A NEW MEMBER ON THE FAMILY

 Most families have their own unique ways of functioning.
 When an adopted child joins with the family, the usual ways of functioning are changed for all family members.
 Adoptive families must be flexible and prepared to make adjustments.

 LEARN NEW PROBLEM-SOLVING SKILLS

-Successful adoptive families have a tolerance for conflict and strong problem-solving skills.
+Successful adoptive families have developed strategies to address conflict and strong problem-solving skills.